Exemption Exam for CS 10

 Format

 The exam will consist of a set of questions that gauge what background programming knowledge you already possess.
-Each question poses a small programming problem using an unspecified programming language (knowledge of one language vs another should not affect your ability to complete the exam).
-Your job is to simply try to answer the question given the information provided to you, as no other information will be given outside of what the question says.
+Each question poses a small programming problem using an imaginary programming language called JumboScript; you will be provided with a reference document specifying the rules and syntax of Jumboscript.
+Your job is to simply try to answer the question given the information provided to you (no other information will be given outside of what the question says and the JumboScript reference document).
 The only thing you need to complete the exam is a computer with internet access; you will not need to write or submit any programs.

 Given that the point of the exam is to assess what you already know, there is no need to study or practice in preparation.
 Simply take the exam and you’ll be all set!